TrellixVulnTeam/swahilipython_SCMU/Doc/howto/descriptor.rst

 were defined.

 Descriptors are a powerful, general purpose protocol.
-They are the mechanism behind properties, methods, static methods, class methods, and :func:`super()`.
+They are the mechanism behind properties, methods, static methods, kundi methods, and :func:`super()`.
 They are used throughout Python itself to implement the new style classes introduced in version 2.2.
 Descriptors simplify the underlying C-code and offer a flexible set of new tools for everyday Python programs.